 The gap between perception and reality is at the heart of investing.
 It's what moves financial markets every second of every day.
 It's the fuel that powers investors to follow their human nature (that is, their perception of reality) even when that perception runs afoul of the axioms that describe economic relationships.
 And it's why, when we become so accustomed to so many positive messages from the economy and the financial markets as we have over the past 5 years, we become anxious over the natural re-balancing of economic cycles.
 Recession.
 Inflation.
 Stock market sell-offs.
-We've been conditioned to think of these categorical "downturn" events as "Bad Things."
-Fact is, they are as necessary to your long term investing success as are all the comforting positives we've enjoyed since this stocks bull market began in March, 2009, when the Great Recession receded.
+We've been conditioned to think of these categorical "downturn" events as undesirable.
+Fact is, they are as necessary to your long term investing success as are all the comforting positives we've enjoyed since this bull market in stocks began in March, 2009, in the wake of a receding Great Recession.

-Speaking of recession: Hardly anyone likes what happens in a recession, especially one tagged "Great."
-People lose jobs and homes; businesses fail; stock markets retreat; our sense of security erodes.
-These obvious drawbacks blind us to collateral benefits that arise from the natural rebalancing that is the recession portion of every economic cycle.
+Speaking of recession for example: Hardly anyone likes what happens in a recession, especially one tagged "Great".
+People lose jobs and homes; businesses fail; stock markets retreat; our sense of security erodes; But these obvious drawbacks blind us to collateral benefits that arise from the natural rebalancing that is the recession portion of every economic cycle.
 Since it's harder to increase wages and prices during a recession, inflation slows.
 Low inflation such as we have experienced for the past 17-plus years is critical to long-term prosperity.
 Economic downturns also force people to realize that boom times don't go on forever.
-Recessions have a way of mopping-up much of the speculative excess (most recently in stocks, housing markets, commodities, and "last century's" tech bubble) created when investors take foolish risks while trusting in perception instead of reality.
+Recessions have a way of mopping-up much of the speculative excess (recently in stocks, housing markets, commodities, and "last century's" tech bubble?) created when investors take foolish risks while trusting in perception instead of reality.

 Then there's inflation: Our perception of inflation is strongly negative.
 Interest rates usually rise with inflation.
 Stock market investors get jittery in the face of inflation fears and stocks sell off.
 Inflation weakens the U.S. Dollar against competing global currencies causing the things we import from overseas producers to become more expensive.
 No doubt, significant and persistent inflation can have a debilitating impact on any country's economy.
 From that perspective, the perception is truly the reality.
 The key here is moderation.
-A moderate up-tick in our recent historically low inflation could actually provide a stronger foundation for future domestic and global growth.
+A moderate up-tick in our recent historically low level of inflation could actually provide a stronger foundation for future domestic and global growth.
 In the long run, the U.S. and most other global economies would be healthier if Americans consumed less, imported less, exported more and saved more.
-All-in-all, that would be a "Good Thing" these days.
+Finally, considering that the primary source of low inflation in the U.S. has been virtually stagnant inflation-adjusted wages over the past 20 years, any uptick in inflation would be the result of improved employment.
+No doubt, a "Good Thing" these days.